aws-samples/aws-serverless-workshop-innovator-island/2-realtime/README.md

 ```
 ![Module 2 - Terminal](../images/2-realtime-lambda5.png)

 4. Go back to the browser tab with the `theme-park-ridetimes` Lambda function open.
-Scroll down to the *Environment variables* card and enter the three environment variables with the three values, as follows:
+Scroll down to the *Environment variables* card, click **Edit**, and then choose **Add environment variable**.

+5. Enter the three environment variables with the three values, as follows:
+- IOT_DATA_ENDPOINT - the value from step 2 above.
+- DDB_TABLE_NAME - the value from step 3 above.
+- IOT_TOPIC: `theme-park-rides`

 ![Module 2 - Environment vars](../images/2-realtime-lambda6.png)

-:heavy_exclamation_mark: Ensure you have entered the environment variables into the *Environment variables* card rather than the *Tags card*.
+:heavy_exclamation_mark: Ensure you have entered the environment variables into the *Environment variables* card, not the *Tags* card.

-5. **Select *Save* to save these changes.**
+5. Choose **Save**.

 ## Updating the frontend